David Labrava

-David M. Labrava (born October 19, 1962) is an American actor, writer, tattoo artist, former member of the Hells Angels, and motorcycle enthusiast.
+David M. Labrava (born October 19, 1962) is an American actor, writer, glass artist, tattoo artist, former member of the Hells Angels, and motorcycle enthusiast.
 He is best known for his role as Happy Lowman in the FX series Sons of Anarchy and its spinoff, Mayans M.C..

 Early life

 Labrava was born in Miami, Florida, and spent time in Amsterdam, where he worked as a tattoo artist and bouncer at a club.
 He grew up riding dirt bikes and got his first Harley Davidson when he was 17.
 At 14, he was cooking chicharrón with Cubans in Hialeah, Florida.

 Career

 Labrava was initially hired as a technical advisor for Sons of Anarchy before being cast in the role of Happy Lowman.
 He remained with the show from its inception in 2008 until its finale in 2014.
-He also co-wrote season 4, episode 10, titled "Hands," which was the only episode in seven seasons that ever won an award, an honorable mention from Time magazine.
+He also co-wrote season 4, episode 10, titled "Hands".

 Labrava has authored a best-selling autobiography entitled Becoming A Son.

-Labrava wrote, produced, directed, and starred in his first feature film, Street Level (2015), which is available on digital platforms.
+Labrava wrote, produced, directed, and starred in his first feature film, Street Level in 2015.

 Additionally, he writes the "Burnin' Rubber with Jimmy Carbone" column in the national hot rod magazine, Ol' Skool Rodz.
 He is credited as Dave "D.L."
 Labrava.
 Previously, he used to write for The Horse motorcycle magazine and built a bike that made the cover in March 2001.